2019-Spring-CSC-386/p00-project-1-gerardo-and-aaron/README.md

 List every file in your repository, and briefly summarize each file's purpose in a sentence.

+README.md - Contains informtion about the project. example-README.md - Contains a template for the readme file.
+LICENSE - license file
+images - a directory that contains an image. (this was here when we joined the github classroom.)

 ## Summary
 *You'll complete this part at the end of the project.*